knjljh/knjljh/README.md

 ## Hi there 👋

+I'm currently learning about R and Python!
+I'm currently working on batteries and how I can use these softwares in conjunction with it.

 <!--
 **knjljh/knjljh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.